Ranjithv88/work/README.md

 #I Am the Full Stack Java Developer
 ---
 ## first Sample Project
-this is a sample page that usied by a html,css and Javascript,this is a Static page you can clone use this url
+this is a sample page that usied by a html,css and Javascript,this is a Static page<br>
+you can clone use this url
 [this a repository url]()
 ###### Run localhost